yash-ops22/AWS-Project1/README.md

 Firstly We will configure the aws profile.

 # Step:2

 Then we will set our provider which is aws and the region.

        provider  "aws"   {
             region     = "ap-south-1"
             profile    = "Yashu"
        }

 # Step:3

-we used existing security group and used an key pair.
+We used existing security group and used an key pair.
 <img src="sgweb.png">

 # Step:4

 Then we launch our ec2 instance using our key-pair and security group created earlier.
 Connecting to the instance and install required softwares.